ns1-terraform/terraform-provider-ns1/website/docs/r/monitoringjob.html.markdown

 * `comparison` - (Required) The comparison to perform on the the output.
 * `value` - (Required) The value to compare to.

+## Attributes Reference

+All of the arguments listed above are exported as attributes, with no additions.